rfc-st/humble/README.md

 options:
-  -h, --help         show this help message and exit -a                 Show statistics of the performed analysis (will be global if '-u' URL is omitted) -b                 Show a brief analysis; if omitted, a detailed analysis will be shown -f [TERM]          Show fingerprint statistics (will be the Top 20 if "TERM", e.g. "Google", is omitted) -g                 Show guidelines on securing most used web servers/services -l {es}            Displays the analysis in the indicated language; if omitted, English will be used -o {html,pdf,txt}  Save analysis to file (URL_headers_yyyymmdd.ext) -r                 Show HTTP response headers and a detailed analysis -u URL             URL to analyze, with schema.
-E.g. https://google.com -v, --version      Show version and checks for updates
+  -h, --help         show this help message and exit -a                 show statistics of the performed analysis (will be global if '-u URL' is omitted) -b                 show a brief analysis (if omitted, a detailed one will be shown) -f [TERM]          show fingerprint statistics (will be the Top 20 if "TERM", e.g. "Google", is omitted) -g                 shows guidelines for securing popular web servers/services -l {es}            show the analysis in the indicated language (if omitted, English will be used) -o {html,pdf,txt}  save analysis to file (with the format URL_headers_yyyymmdd.ext) -r                 show full HTTP response headers and a detailed analysis -u URL             schema and URL to analyze.
+E.g. https://google.com -v, --version      show the version of this tool and check for updates
 ```

 ## Advanced Usage